 Orbit point of interest functions fly a circle around a determined point.

-Slightly distanced from the rest of the DJI pack was the Phantom 3 Standard, which scored a 7.
-It lost some points because its hover felt just a bit less stable, and it felt just slightly less responsive when flying.
-These things would not be noticed in isolation, but are clear in a direct side by side comparison.
-The DJI Spark also scored a 7.
-Its small size limits its acceleration, top speed (31 mph) and maximum flight time (16 minutes) a bit, but we were enamored with the fact that it could take off and land in your hand.
-It also felt fairly responsive, and being able to fly it with simple hand gestures was great for taking photos.
+The DJI Spark scored a 7 for its flight performance.
+Its small size limited its acceleration, top speed and maximum flight time (16 minutes) slightly, but we were enamored with the fact that it could take off and land in your hand.
+The Spark could only reach 31 mph in sport mode and was otherwise very slow, maxing out at roughly 7 mph.
+It feels fairly responsive, and being able to fly it with simple hand gestures is great for taking selfies.

 The DJI Spark can perform some basic maneuvers using only hand gestures.
 This is great for framing and taking a quick photo.

-Here again we saw a clear split in performance between the gimbal and non-gimbal models.
+Here again, we saw a clear split in performance between the gimbal and non-gimbal models.
 The DJI Phantom 4 Pro+ led the field in this metric with another perfect 10 out of 10.
-Its downlink remained crystal clear and lag free throughout all of our testing.
+Its downlink remained crystal clear and lag free throughout all of our tests.
 DJI claims the built-in controller screen is twice as bright as a smartphone and we believe it.
-It was the only downlink we were able to easily see even when bright sun was glaring down upon it.
+It was the only downlink we were able to easily see even when bright sun was glaring down at it.

 The DJI Spark picked up a 6 out of 10 in our video downlink testing.
 The downlink was very steady and we never experienced interruptions, but it did look a bit grainy at times.
 Also, when using a smartphone alone you have to cover the actual video feed with your fingers to use the virtual joysticks.
 This problem is completely rectified by getting the optional remote controller.